Big-Data-Programming/sentiment-analysis-gke-pipeline/README.md

 3. `cd sa_app/src`
 4. Run this cmd from the root dir of training module (i.e. sa_train/sa_train_module) : `python training/train.py --config <path to train_cfg.yml file>`

+## Build docker image

+1. Run this cmd from the root path of this repo : `docker build -t <name the image> .`
+2.

 ## TODOS